ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

+* Don't have the categories be a separate model.
+They can just be part of the budget.

 * Get web app running
 * Figure out how to do timezone-aware dates
 * Create delete handlers (and db::utils) for user, budget, and entry